-- demonstrate, by way of coursework, a command of the key themes in the social and cultural history of colonialism in Africa and a command of the theoretical and methodological approaches to the study of the body in relation to colonial power in Africa.
+- demonstrate, by way of coursework and examination as required, a command of the key themes in the social and cultural history of colonialism in Africa and a command of the theoretical and methodological approaches to the study of the body in relation to colonial power in Africa.

-- demonstrate, by way of coursework, an ability to read, analyse and reflect critically upon relevant scholarship on the social and cultural history of colonialism in Africa.
+- demonstrate, by way of coursework and examination as required, an ability to read, analyse and reflect critically upon relevant scholarship on the social and cultural history of colonialism in Africa.

-- demonstrate, by way of coursework, an ability to understand, evaluate and utilise a variety of primary source material.
+- demonstrate, by way of coursework and examination as required, an ability to understand, evaluate and utilise a variety of primary source material.

-- demonstrate, by way of coursework, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence.
+- demonstrate, by way of coursework and examination as required, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence.